-The idea for this essay came up during a discussion with one of my grad school referees after the 2019 season … If I so eagerly want to “save the world”, why study theoretical physics?
+The idea for this essay came up during a discussion with one of my grad school referees after the 2019 season.
+Namely, if I so eagerly want to “save the world”, why study theoretical physics?

 The following essay was the first part of my attempt to answer that question… The rest, of course, needs to be in action.

 How are we sure, that Homo, our genus, is the maker of the first technical civilisation on this planet?
 This question persisted in my head, probably since my primary school readings of fiction and dubious mystery books.

 I thought I would (as a noble form of procrastination) outline a few facts that I believe supports the case that we are the first, and, quite probably, the last, to emerge from this planet to our current level of technical (and scientific) proficiency.